 I got to learn also that while some clubs give the title to the Title Holder in an “old fashioned” way, which means that the person applies to the competition, the request gets examined by a commission, and then the jury (made by other Title Holders) will vote, some others will do something much more fun, interesting and honorable; such as the election of Mr Leather Spain, which seems to be all about a facebook based voting system, which will give the title to literally the guy who gets more followers, likes and kudos by other horny men.
 EDIT: I got to know that the online voting counted only as a 1/5 in the voting system.
-Anyways, is theres something wrong with being horny?
+Anyway, is theres something wrong with being horny?
 Hell no. Is there something wrong in making random people voting a Title Holder which should speak for a whole community / country?
 Maybe yes?

 And also then I learned something else, which is that there are also many other contests, like Mr. Rubber, Mr. XXX, Mr. Fetish, Mr. Puppy… etc. So maybe I got it all wrong?
-Maybe it started with something regarding the Leather Community and it got rightfully wider in all the fetish communities as a Title, but again, what does this title stand for exactly.
+Maybe it started with something regarding the Leather Community and it got wider in all the fetish communities as a Title, but again, what does this title stand for exactly.
 That is what I’m trying to understand.
 Maybe it’s different to each one individual?

 One of the comments on the facebook page reminded to me that I forgot one of my personal views on the issue, which is the following: big part of the issue here in my personal analysis is not against the Title Holders themselves, but against Clubs that should regulate and direct the whole system.
 At the same time though, I am raising a question about commitment and values, which unavoidably brings the focus back to the Title Holders.
-So maybe the point is: do we really need Role Models?
-Let me explain myself better.

 EDIT 2: 19/08/2017